Health Insurance Marketplaces (Exchanges)

 - Not be eligible for Medicaid or Medicare or enrolled in additional specified government programs

 The subsidies can be used to lower the monthly premium costs, and for qualifying individuals, to reduce the out-of-pocket expenses.
-Subsidies or tax credits are not available to employees who get their health insurance through SHOP, but employers may pay a portion of their employees' health insurance premiums to lower their employees' costs.
+Subsidies or tax credits are not available to employees who get their health insurance through SHOP or their employer.

 Small business tax credit

-Starting in 2014, the small business tax credit is now only available to eligible employers who purchase health insurance through the SHOP Marketplaces, and is now worth up to 50 percent of their premium costs.
+The small business tax credit is now only available to eligible employers who purchase health insurance through the SHOP Marketplaces, and is now worth up to 50 percent of their premium costs.
 Employers who qualify must have fewer than 25 full-time employees with average annual wages less than $50,000, and the employer must pay 50 percent of employees' premiums.
-This tax credit is temporary and only available through plan year 2016.

 Model Notice Available for Employers to Share with Employees on Exchanges